watermanbrandyn/regression_project/README.md

 _Initial Hypotheses_
 - Is there a linear relationship between tax value and our core physical attributes?
 (Three separate Pearson investigations)
 - Is there a difference in tax values by geographic attributes?
-(Various T-Test/ANOVA investigations)
+(Various T-Tests/ANOVA investigations)
-- Is there independence between tax value and add-on components?
-(Various Chi-Square investigations)
+- Is there a difference in tax values and having add-on components?
+(Various T-Tests)

 ## Data Dictionary (Not Done)
 | Attribute                             | Definition                                      | Data Type | Additional Info    |